City , State

-Enabling, or “empowering,” is detrimental to the recovery process of the addict.
+Enabling, or “empowering,” is detrimental to the recovery process of the individual.
 Many times, an enabler wishes to deny all the facts represented right in front of them, to protect their loved one and hold onto them.
 They believe that denial leads to everything staying the same, when in fact they’re putting their loved one in further danger by ignoring the facts.

 If your loved one is sneaking out at all hours of the night, (especially if they’re no longer teenagers and there’s no reason to hide this behavior) it’s your first red flag.
 Nobody enters drug use with pride.
-People will only brag about their intense drug use when it’s either “recreational,” and they feel as though they have it under control, or when in the company of other addicts, (potentially the same ones who roped your loved one into addiction in the first place).
+People will only brag about their intense drug use when it’s either “recreational,” and they feel as though they have it under control, or when in the company of other users, (potentially the same ones who roped your loved one into addiction in the first place).

 I’ve seen it countless times; you can’t deny the facts before you and expect anything to change.
-It may be due to fear, pride (not wanting to admit that their child/relative could ever become an addict), and many other reasons.
+It may be due to fear, pride (not wanting to admit that their child/relative could ever become addicted), and many other reasons.
 When you ignore withdrawal from usual social obligations such as missing work or being fired from numerous newly-acquired jobs in a short amount of time, it’s only fueling the fire.
-The sooner you approach addiction, the easier it is to get through to the addict.
+The sooner you approach addiction, the easier it is to get through to the individual.

 Often times, we resent people quietly.
 It’s rarely out in the open for all to see, and it can be for a number of reasons.
 When you’re hiding the facts, ignoring them, and expecting things to change, it’s nothing short of a fable.
 Action needs to be taken, whether by an interventionist or a member of the family/close friend.

-The truth of the matter is, the enabler is hiding the addict’s behavior.
+The truth of the matter is, the enabler is hiding the person’s behavior.
 Somewhere in their head, they know that this is what they’re doing.
-It becomes more rational for them to once again avoid the initial conflict by enacting conflict with others, all to protect the addict’s behavior.
-It may just be because they’re afraid of losing them, or a deeper-rooted issue, but it’s never helpful in pushing the addict towards a recovery option.
+It becomes more rational for them to once again avoid the initial conflict by enacting conflict with others, all to protect the person’s behavior.
+It may just be because they’re afraid of losing them, or a deeper-rooted issue, but it’s never helpful in pushing the individual towards a recovery option.
 There are times when another member of the family understands that there is an enabler and can’t seem to combat this on their own; this is when they call in an interventionist.

 An enabler who understands what’s going on and still makes excuses for their loved one’s behavior is unable to properly express their emotions.
 There may have been the thought of confronting their loved one, but it was quickly swept away by the desire to keep them safe.
 It goes further than just not being able to tell their loved one how they feel.
 It comes out in the form of making excuses, whether to themselves or others.

-Now, I ask you the hard question: are you an enabler of an addict?
-Even in silence, if you can relate to any of the seven signs above, there’s a possibility that you’re enabling the actions of an addict.
+Now, I ask you the hard question: are you an enabler of an addicted individual?
+Even in silence, if you can relate to any of the seven signs above, there’s a possibility that you’re enabling the actions of someone addicted to substances.
 It’s not an easy thing to overcome, but it’s necessary to move forward both for you and your loved one.
 I’ve seen far too many families create chasms between each other.
 Enabling only leads to more pain, on all sides.
 Take a good hard look and be honest with yourself; it’s not too late to do something about it.

 It does involve a bit of bravery.
-You’re basically going to go against everything you’ve been doing, confusing the addict, which will show their true colors.
+You’re basically going to go against everything you’ve been doing, confusing the individual, which will show their true colors.
 Their minds are only thinking about one thing right now, and they know that you’ll help them get there, one way or another.
 Handing them money or ignoring when they steal from you; it’s all part of the same side of the coin.

 If you notice something’s awry, talk to someone else in your family about it.
 Try and see if you’re just seeing things, or if there’s actually an underlying problem.
 It also omits you from inadvertently lying about future behavior when you’ve already brought the subject up to someone else

-Resenting the addict is only going to bring negative feelings, when in truth, they’re not themselves right now.
+Resenting is only going to bring negative feelings, when in truth, they’re not themselves right now.
 The drug is controlling them.
 You know the real them.
 By resenting them (especially due to your own actions of enabling), you’re not going to pave the path to helping them.

-If you’ve been enabling all along, you need to accept the fact that you’ve been hiding the addict’s behavior and blaming others for behavioral changes.
+If you’ve been enabling all along, you need to accept the fact that you’ve been hiding the person’s behavior and blaming others for behavioral changes.
 In fact, you’ve been the one enabling all along.
 If you can recall blaming others for problems that they weren’t even a part of, remedy the situation.

 It’s easier said than done, but there’s only one way to get around it: stop lying.
 It’s a sensitive subject.
 You don’t want to splash around family dirty laundry, but at the same time, you can’t make excuses.
 It’s a catch twenty-two, and every case is different.